migtools/mig-operator/README.md

  [...]
 ```

-1. Finish the migration manually by making adjustments to resources on the _target cluster_
-1. _OR_ Automatically delete resources from the _target cluster_ and scale source cluster

 ## CORS (Cross-Origin Resource Sharing) Configuration
 These steps are only required if you are using a Konveyor version older than 1.1.1 OR are installing the controller/UI on OpenShift 3.